Tusk’s mission is to amplify the impact of progressive conservation initiatives across Africa.

 We also build long lasting relationships with our donors and seek to invest in long-term solutions because sustainable conservation needs sustained funding.

-For almost 30 years, we have helped pioneer an impressive range of successful conservation initiatives across more than 20 countries, increasing vital protection for over 10 million acres of land and more than 40 different threatened species.
+For over 30 years, we have helped pioneer an impressive range of successful conservation initiatives across more than 20 countries, increasing vital protection for over 70 million hectares of land and more than 40 different threatened species.
 But the threat to Africa’s unique natural heritage remains real and more urgent than ever.

 With your generous support, Tusk can, and will, continue to have a positive impact across Africa.

-HRH The Duke of Cambridge, KG KT More about us
+HRH The Prince of Wales KG, KT More about us

 Poaching, habitat loss and human-wildlife conflict are having a devastating impact on Africa’s wildlife.
 Finding space for both people and wildlife to co-exist is the ultimate conservation challenge …Learn more about the challenge